casitas de gila guesthouses bed and breakfast new mexico 1-877-923-4827

 art gallery silver city new mexicoOur Art Gallery is a wonderful addition to Casitas de Gila Guesthouses and has been delighting our guests since April 2003!
 Here you'll find Michael's oil paintings of a variety of scenes around the Casitas and along Bear Creek.
 Becky, in her free time, makes beautiful turquoise jewelry, as well as jewelry from other semi-precious gems.

-We also have a selection of items from other artisans from near and afar, including pottery, whimsical hand-carved Tree Creatures and wood sculptures, incredible rock carvings, unique decorated gourds, copper and glass suncatchers, wool Zapotec rugs, practical pewter treasures, books on local history, note cards, handmade soaps, and t-shirts and caps featuring Mimbres designs.
+We also have a selection of items from other artisans from near and afar, including pottery, whimsical hand-carved Tree Creatures and wood sculptures, incredible rock carvings, unique decorated gourds, copper and glass suncatchers, practical pewter treasures, books on local history, note cards, handmade soaps, and t-shirts and caps featuring Mimbres designs.
 Our gifts start at $6, so there's sure to be a southwestern treasure for everyone.

 Casita guests are welcome to browse the Art Gallery at any time.
 The public is invited to visit on weekends, or by calling ahead to make sure we're here.